DFHack/dfhack/docs/plugins/labormanager.rst

   (smithing, crafting, cooking, mechanics, engraving, and so on) are preferred for higher-skilled workers -- both when choosing a specialty and when deciding who to keep out of the laborer pool.
+* **Assignment stickiness.** A unit assigned to a skill detail keeps the assignment while any work for that skill remains -- including claimed jobs, the fetch-materials phase, and breaks -- so jobs aren't aborted by reassignment churn.
+For tool-carrying labors (mining, woodcutting, hunting) this also prevents dropping and re-equipping tools between cycles.
+Assignments are recorded in the save data and restored on load.
+* **Builtin tool details.** DF v50 only equips tools for members of the game's predefined work details, so mining, woodcutting, and hunting specialists are assigned to the builtin Miners, Woodcutters, and Hunters details instead of plugin-created ones.
+Memberships added by the plugin are tracked and removed cleanly on disable; members you assigned yourself are never touched.
 * **Strange-mood shaping.** Dwarves that can still have a strange mood (their race has the ``STRANGE_MOODS`` token and they haven't had one yet) and that have already started a moodable craft are steered toward